Notities

 Summary Checklist

-5. Boot VM — catch CD boot prompt immediately in Console ☐
+5Start the VM and catch the CD boot prompt immediately in the Console

 📄 Download the full guide with screenshots: WS2022-in-Proxmox-VM-Creation-Guide.docx